wandevs/wandevs.org/docs/bitcoin-inbound.md

   <code>redeemKey</code>.
 </div>

-Here we initialized `cctx` as an inbound (inbound = true) transaction on the Bitcoin (btc) chain.
 Next, let's go ahead and add in the basic logic of the transaction.
 We'll fill in the missing functions in a bit.

 ```js
 Promise.resolve([])